-- Manufactured by an Energy Star partner
+- Be manufactured by an ENERGY STAR partner

 For instance, if you live in the North, you need windows that make the most sense in cold climates.
 On the other hand, if you live in the South, you should choose windows that work with high temperatures.
-The National Fenestration Rating Council (NFRC), independently tests, certifies, and verifies how windows perform.
+The National Fenestration Rating Council (NFRC) independently tests, certifies and verifies how windows perform.

-It bases performance off five categories:
+It bases performance on five categories: